10 Times Alcohol Saved Lives in Unlikely Situations

 9 Ronald Aldom

-In 2012, 77-year-old Ronald Aldom was admitted to intensive care after suffering from ventricular tachycardia (VT).
-VT is caused by irregular heart rhythms and is often the result of an earlier heart attack.
+In 2012, 77‑year‑old Ronald Aldom was rushed to intensive care after a bout of ventricular tachycardia, an erratic heart rhythm that often follows a prior heart attack.

 8 Denis Duthie